bitgumbo/astro-tw-autoreference/README.md

 # astro-tw-autoreference
 This package will automatically inject Tailwind 4 `@reference` directives at the top of your Astro components style blocks.

-It is currently implemented as a Vite plugin, but future versions may be implemented as an Astro integration.
+It is currently implemented as a Vite plugin, but future versions may offer as an Astro integration as well.

 > ⚠️ Early development (v0.x) — the plugin is small and stable, but API changes are still possible.
 > There may be edge cases I haven’t considered based on different workflows,